canerturkaslan/example-devops_platform-case-study/README.md

 ### Step 3.2 Nginx-Ingress:

 I installed nginx-controller with k8s manifest files.
-Here I preferred to open the service as nodePort because I do not have any loadbalancer.
+Here I preferred to open the service as nodePort because I do not have any loadbalancer.(maybe metalLB)

 After adding my service to ingress here, I verified that nginx-ingress was working fine by entering FQDN in my own /etc/hosts file.

 ### Step 3.2.a Soft Pod Affinity:

 I used pod anti affinity to distribute pods with the same label to different nodes.
 Here, I preferred the soft method (**prefferred**, required) because if I wrote required, 1 each of the 4 pods would be placed on 2 nodes and the rest would wait in a **pending** state.
 When we make soft, we distribute it to the nodes as **homogeneously** as possible.
-The replica does not matter, if there are 4 nodes 8 pods, 2 each, if there are 3 nodes 9 pods, 3 will be distributed.
+The replica count does not matter, if there are 4 nodes 8 pods, 2 each, if there are 3 nodes 9 pods, 3 will be distributed.

 ### Step 3.2.b Probes: